colin-szeto/Group-Portfolio/README.md

 ##### Chess AI:
 Delving deep into the logic of code creating the chess AI allows the team to understand the concept of creating a bot and training it.
 We emphasize certain aspects as a priority to others.
 Without user input, the chess AI code can respond to their opponent by moving chess pieces based on the calculated value of each possible move.
 Features:
-Main menu using POST
+Main menu using POST:
-This is to allow for the interaction with the page run specific functions rather than just using hrefs to decorators (routes) Notice the styling on the POST button: https://bit.ly/35Xa862 In Game
+This is to allow for the interaction with the page run specific functions rather than just using hrefs to decorators (routes).
+Notice the styling on the POST button: https://bit.ly/35Xa862.
+In Game:
-64 submit buttons configured with JInja from the chessData.py document A table that shows all the previous moves that correspond to the move number: https://bit.ly/2Hpsbbl We were able to implement auto scrolling into the table with javascript so no longer how long the game is played, the players will always see the most recent move made: https://bit.ly/3q3kVDI
+64 submit buttons configured with JInja from the chessData.py document.
+A table that shows all the previous moves that correspond to the move number: https://bit.ly/2Hpsbbl.
+We were able to implement auto scrolling into the table with javascript so no longer how long the game is played, the players will always see the most recent move made: https://bit.ly/3q3kVDI.
-Messages that allow for debugging
+Messages that allow for debugging.
-This is a simple implementation of jinja: https://bit.ly/3fnh3Iw
+This is a simple implementation of jinja: https://bit.ly/3fnh3Iw.